oneminch/Notes/Java.md

 > - The specific type of the object a variable is referring to determines which specific implementation of a method will be used when it's called.
 >     - e.g. If `drive()` has been overridden from the subclass `Car`, `Car`'s implementation of `drive()` will be used at run time.

-##### Downcasting

-- Casting an object of a superclass type to its child or subclass type.
+- **Downcasting** - Casting an object of a superclass type to its child or subclass type.
     - An explicit operation that requires an explicit cast.
         - Can lead to runtime exceptions if not performed correctly.
     - Should be performed with caution, as it can lead to a `ClassCastException` if the object being downcast is not an instance of the target subclass type.
         - It is recommended to use the `instanceof` operator to check the object's type before downcasting.

 ```java
 public class Main {